Can you describe your journey into AI/ data science?

 Focusing on a few key project tasks

-You have to realize that this is normal and that there are ways to deal with it.
+You have to realize that this is normal and there are ways to deal with it.

 Here are my tips:

-If you would start all over again in your career, what would you do differently?
+What would you do differently if you would start all over again in your career?

-I’d spend less time on learning and theory and get my hands dirty rather quickly with hands-on projects.
+I’d spend less time on learning theory, and get my hands dirty rather quickly with hands-on projects.

 Also, I would seek out mentorship/sponsorship.
-Having a person or persons to reach out to and ask questions is an invaluable resource to navigating a new area or field early on in one’s career.
-About five years ago while starting out in data science, at a tech conference, I met a data scientist and told him I was spending some time learning Matlab, he advised me to ditch Matlab as it wasn’t really required outside of academia.
-He was right.
-That was the last time I used it and have never had to since then.
+Having a person or persons to reach out to and ask questions is an invaluable resource for navigating a new area or field early on in one’s career.
+About five years ago, while starting in data science, at a tech conference, I met a data scientist and told him that I was spending some time learning Matlab.
+He advised me to ditch Matlab as it wasn’t really required outside of academia, and he was right.
+That was the last time I used it, and since then, I have never had.

 Having someone guide you at the start is vital.
-The Omdena community has many experienced people, who will be happy to help you along your journey and build your career path.
-Once you have completed a project, you will join the community and Slack channel where you get access to all opportunities.
+The Omdena community has many experienced collaborators, who will be happy to help you along your journey and build your career path.
+Once you have completed a project, you will join the community and Slack channel, where you get access to all opportunities.

 Any closing words?

 I’d like to use this opportunity to thank Omdena.
-This is an amazing initiative allowing people from diverse backgrounds to collaborate and learn.
-AI is quite possibly the most consequential innovation of our time and its potential to address many of society’s problems is limitless.
+This amazing initiative allows people from diverse backgrounds to collaborate and learn.
+AI is quite possibly the most consequential innovation of our time, and its potential to address many of society’s problems is limitless.